w3c/wot/plugfest/2018-bundang/preparation-panasonic.md

-# PlugFest Preparation for Bundang F2F 2018
+# PlugFest Preparation for Bundang 2018

-# 2. Next plugfest

-This section describes the Bundang plugfest held on June 30 and July 1.
+This document describes the Bundang PlugFest held on June 30 and July 1.

+A summary of the previous Prague PlugFest can be found [here](https://github.com/w3c/wot/blob/master/plugfest/2018-prague/result.md).

+Features marked with <i>italics</i> are work-in-progress.

+## 1 PlugFest Infrastructure
+This section lists the infrastructure available for the PlugFest, which can be used for individual testing (see [Section 3.1](#31-testing-individually))

+### 1.1 Public Thing Directories

+* N/A

+### 1.2 Public Proxies

+* N/A

+### 1.3 Public Tools -- was (o8) Test Framework

+* Online WoT Server Simulator available (contact to kawaguchi.toru [at] jp.panasonic.com to get access information).

-## 2.1 Participants and Servients
+## 2 Participants and Servients

-Each participant is expected to fill in the following table to share between them.

 <table>
   <tr>